-Such sapphires are very pleasant to the eyes as they are not too dark or too light and have very good brilliance to them.
+Such sapphires are very pleasant to the eyes as they are not too dark or too light and have very good transparency to them.
 These sapphires generally have 50 to 70% color saturation.

-Sapphires of this color offer a great value as the color of the stones is a pleasant deep blue but have fair to good brilliance.
+Sapphires of this color offer a great value as the color of the stones is a pleasant deep blue but have fair to good transparency.

 These sapphires have bluish black color and are opaque.

 Pink Sapphire Color Grading

 This is the highest color grading for our pink sapphires.
 Color of these sapphires is as deep of a pink a sapphire can get without turning opaque or being overly colored.
 Transparency of these sapphires is also excellent.